The Thera Eruption; An event that changed the ancient world

 Ron Current

 The volcanic eruption of Thera is also known as the Santorini Eruption or the Minoan Eruption.
-It was this historic event that made stopping at Santorini one of the most anticipated of my Greece trip.
-What really got me excited when I read about Thera’s eruption was the magnitude of it, and how it affected history, may have been a part of a biblical story and could have also created a famous myth.
+This historic event made stopping at Santorini one of the most anticipated parts of my trip to Greece.
+What really got me excited when I read about Thera’s eruption was the magnitude of it and how it affected history.
+It may have been part of a biblical story and could also have given rise to a famous myth.

-As I stood at the edge of the crater, looking down at the sea filled caldera, I tried to picture what it may have looked like before the historic eruption.
-Geological studies have shown that it looked very much as it does today.
+As I stood at the crater’s edge, looking down at the sea-filled caldera, I tried to picture what it may have looked like before the historic eruption.
+Geological studies have shown that it looked as good as it does today.

 Santorini map

 The Archipelago of Santorini.
-The ring of the ancient volcano can be seen.
+The ring of the ancient volcano is visible.

 The caldera, as today, was filled by the sea.
-However instead of five islands ringing the caldera it was nearly one continuous landmass then.
-There was one small opening at the south end of the ring, the only entrance into the inter harbor.
+However, it was nearly one continuous landmass, rather than five islands surrounding the caldera.
+There was one small opening at the south end of the ring, the only entrance into the inner harbor.
 That opening would have been between today’s Thera and Aspronisi islands.
-At the center of the caldera, as today, would have been a smoldering island volcano that would be the center of the cataclysmic eruption to come.
-To the Minoans, being people of the sea, they were drawn to the protected harbor, making it a perfect place to build one of their main trading ports.
+At the center of the caldera, as today, would have been a smoldering island volcano that would be the center of the cataclysmic eruption.
+The Minoans, being people of the sea, were drawn to the protected harbor, making it a perfect place to build one of their main trading ports.

 The Volcano Island of Nea Kameni

-The island of Nea Kameni at the center of the caldera.
-The growing volcano that will be the site of the future eruption.
+The island of Nea Kameni is at the center of the caldera.
+The growing volcano will be the site of the future eruption.

-It is believed that the Thera volcano had erupted many times over the several hundred thousand years before the Bronze Age event.
-It had repeated the process of building a volcano, then a violent eruption with the island collapsing into a rough circle and the sea filling the caldera.
-But the Minoans were unaware of this process due to the fact that there were centuries between each of these events.
+It is believed that the Thera volcano erupted multiple times over several hundred thousand years before the Bronze Age event.
+It repeated the process of building a volcano, followed by a violent eruption, as the island collapsed into a rough circle and the sea filled the caldera.
+However, the Minoans were unaware of this process because there were centuries between each of these events.

-At around 1627 and 1600 BC the new volcano at center of the caldera became active.
-First there were earthquakes.
-This made the residences of the island aware that something was happening.
-Studies suggest that there were four phases to the eruption after the earthquakes began.
+Around 1627 BCE and 1600 BCE, the new volcano at the center of the caldera became active.
+First, there were earthquakes.
+This made the island’s residents aware that something was happening.
+Studies suggest that there are four phases to the eruption after the earthquakes began.
 The first was a thin expulsion of ash.
-This preliminary activity most likely gave the population a few months to flee the island.
-This could be one of the reasons why there no human remains or valuables found at the buried city of Akrotiri.
+This preliminary activity likely gave the population a few months to flee the island.
+This could be one of the reasons why there are no human remains or valuables found in the buried city of Akrotiri.
 But did the Minoans flee far enough to save themselves?
-And what effect did the final eruption have on the Minoan civilization and that of the whole region.
+And what effect the final eruption had on the Minoan civilization and the whole region.

 DSC_0123